GuyLevy2/Software-Project-Final-Project/README.md

 # TODO

-- read code for comments
+- read code for comments:
--   python - done
+-   python -    DONE
--   c -
--   module -
+-   module -    DONE
+-   c -         func descriptions and comments in MAIN done - need to check comments in the functions

-- efficiency
+- efficiency - DONE

-- read forum for new instructions as mentioned in whatsapp
-- check edge cases
+- check edge cases:
-- check freeing in case of errors (c main is good, left only module)
+-   wrong file name or type
+-   wrong number of args
+-   wrong type of args
+-   empty file

+- ask about csv format. (the default export in excel, UTF-8,  does not work because it has a few bytes in the beginning)